-Ethereum GPU mining is back and — currently, at least — highly profitable.
-But there's more to it than just firing up the software and letting it run in the background, especially if you've managed to procure one of the best graphics cards.
-Most of the graphics cards in our GPU benchmarks hierarchy can theoretically earn money right now, depending on how much you pay for power.
+Ethereum GPU mining remains profitable, at least until it shifts to proof of stake around January.
+But there's more to it than just firing up the software and letting it run in the background, especially if you've managed to procure one of the best graphics cards or best mining GPUs.
+Most of the graphics cards in our GPU benchmarks hierarchy can earn money right now by mining, depending on how much you pay for power.
 However, you'll want to tune your graphics card with the optimal settings, and the brand and card model can have a big impact on overall performance and efficiency.
-Our results here have been used to create our best mining GPUs, if you're interested in additional coverage.

 There's also the old saying: If you can't beat 'em, join 'em.
-Part of what drives up the price on cryptocurrency is if there's demand for it that can't be met.
-Right now, you could potentially make a few hundred dollars a month, per GPU.
-Sure, the price could go up and you might miss out.
-It could also drop.
-And if more people mine, the rewards for mining become less, which means maybe the large mining farms will stop snapping up all the graphics cards (and gaming laptops!) in pursuit of Ethereum.
-Do as you will, but don't think that us discussing this will really make the situation any worse.
+Do as you will, but don't think that us discussing this will make the situation any worse.
 The only way this gets better is if profitability of mining plummets, and the more people that mine in their spare GPU cycles, the less there is for the mining farms.

 Nvidia Ampere and AMD RDNA2 Mining Performance